thu-uav/JuggleRL_train/README.md

 ```

 ## Usage
+This repository intentionally contains the minimal components required to reproduce JuggleRL experiments.
+Large assets and unrelated tasks are omitted.

-For usage and more details, please refer to Omnidrones's [documentation](https://omnidrones.readthedocs.io/en/latest/).
+For usage and more details, please refer to Omnidrones' [documentation](https://omnidrones.readthedocs.io/en/latest/).

 ## Citation